AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

    .. py:method:: Config.getColorSpaceFromFilepath(self: PyOpenColorIO.Config, filePath: str) -> tuple
       :module: PyOpenColorIO

       Get the color space of the first rule that matched filePath.
+(For v1 configs, this is equivalent to calling parseColorSpaceFromString with strictparsing set to false.)

    .. py:method:: Config.getColorSpaceNames(*args, **kwargs)